Our current Team

 Peter Merrington (Research Associate)

-For Beyond the Multiplex, Peter will conduct multi-method research to generate qualitative and quantitive data for the project.
+For Beyond the Multiplex, Peter will conduct multi-method research to generate qualitative and quantitative data for the project.
 This will involve conducting interviews and focus groups with key stakeholders in regional cinema and with regionally based film audiences.
 It will also involve analysing and interpreting documents, quantitative survey results and qualitative data and preparing data for digital analysis as well as writing up research results and contributing to dissemination of findings to academic and non-academic audiences.

 Katherine Rogers (Digital Humanities Developer)

 Katherine Rogers is a Digital Humanities Developer at the Digital Humanities Institute (DHI) at the University of Sheffield.
-Katherine has 18 years’ experience of software development and has worked at the DHI for 11 years, designing and developing software for digital humanities research projects.
+Katherine has 18 years’ experience of software development and has worked at the DHI for 11 years, designing and developing softwaree for digital humanities research projects.
 She has worked on more than twenty research projects and was also a Technical Reviewer for the AHRC for 8 years.
 She taught on the Digital Humanities pathway for the University’s MA Public Humanities.
 Projects she has led technical development on include Bess of Hardwick’s Letters, Connected Histories and the Borthwick Cause Papers.

 Nathan Townsend is Associate Lecturer at the Department of Theatre, Film and Television at the University of York.
 For Beyond the Multiplex he is researching the film policy, in particular the ways in which policy issues have shaped the distribution and exhibition landscape for specialised film in the English regions.
 His research cuts across several intersecting areas which are of central importance to film and television studies as disciplines.
 On one hand, it engages with the determinants of structure, process and agency within specific media institutions which, in turn, invoke debates about the interplay between creativity and commerce.
 On the other, it encompasses a consideration of the relationship between media industries and cultures in national, transnational and global terms.
 Such concerns were central to my AHRC-funded PhD thesis which provided a creative and commercial history of Working Title Films, arguably the most significant production company in the contemporary British film industry.
 This research has led to recent publications which explore the relationship between Working Title and its successive parent companies, PolyGram Filmed Entertainment and Universal Pictures.
 His current research focuses on United International Pictures (UIP), the London-headquartered distribution and marketing company which formerly distributed the films of four major Hollywood studios: Dreamworks, MGM, Paramount and Universal.